 Even if so, for how long?
 A WHOLE YEAR?

-I assume that the impact on businesses’ fundamentals, if there exists any, would be limited to the first quarter only and that most of the firms wouldn’t be much concerned with the issue except for a few manufacture-based global firms such as Hyundai Motors, whose considerable number of factories are located in China.
+I assume that the impact on businesses’ fundamentals would be limited to the first two quarters and there would not be great concerns except for a few manufacture-based global firms whose considerable number of factories are located in China.

 No one knows exactly when the panic of the Wuhan coronavirus to be disposed of.
 But history teaches us that hardly has a panic come alone; we must gauge opportunities cloaked in the panic which are highly likely to provide remarkable unexpected returns, especially if the panic is out of sentiments than fundamentals.